 Contact Paul Davis for all your property damage needs.
 (508) 430-8100

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, below are some tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:

 - Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic bags or plastic wrap under the legs of larger furniture.
-Wipe any excess water off of the furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic wrap or plastic bags beneath the legs of bigger furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

-- Carpets: Avoid walking or tracking on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking on carpet if at all possible.
+Do not use “DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wipe or wash ceilings and other absorbent surfaces.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by fire, storm, water, mold or other disaster, Call Paul!